Egypt registers 720 new coronavirus cases in one day

 The country’s former daily record was 535 cases on Monday.

-Egypt recorded 14 deaths on Tuesday, the statement said, bringing the total fatalities to 659.
-Nearly 3,740 people have recovered and been discharged from isolation hospitals.
+Egypt recorded 14 deaths on Tuesday, the statement said bringing the total fatalities to 659.
+Nearly 3,750 people recovered and discharged from isolation hospitals.

-The daily tally of cases has been rising after the government slightly eased a night curfew and other measures.

-The most populous Arab country will bring forward the start of its curfew by four hours to 5 p.m. and halt public transport from May 24 for six days during the Eid holiday, as it seeks to curb the spread of the new coronavirus, Prime Minister Mostafa Madbouly said on Sunday.